Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Impulsive dosing controller

-By inspection of the histograms, it can be concluded that the introduction of the feedback has major impact on the underdosing events but not on the overdosing ones.
-Actually, pulse-modulated feedback either performs similar to the open-loop administration (or even worse) since the first dose is always provided at $t=0$ and is equal to the bolus dose according to the evaluation protocol.
+By inspection of the histograms, it can be concluded that the introduction of the feedback has a major impact on the underdosing events but not on the overdosing ones.
+Actually, pulse-modulated feedback either performs similarly to the open-loop administration (or even worse, cf. Case~1) since the first dose is always provided at $t=0$ and is equal to the initial bolus dose according to the evaluation protocol.
 A straightforward way of handling this issue is to start with lower bolus doses and allow the feedback to activate earlier (i.e. use a lower $\Phi_1$).
 This will of course prolong the induction phase of NMB.
 Applying the open-loop administration (Case~0), underdosing is observed at 18 instances across the cohort (Table~\ref{tab:cases}), which is reduced to 11 instances under feedback (Case~2).
-In Case~1, the highest values of the output are nicely grouping at that of the population mean values.
+In Case~1, the highest values of the output are clustered about the population mean value.
 It is also the only design case where the lowest values of the output are never over the bound ${\bf y}_{\max}$.
 In contrast, the open-loop administration yields four cases where the output $y(t)$ lies over the bound ${\bf y}_{\max}$ all the time, i.e. $\forall t: {\bf y}_{\max}< y(t)$.
+All the cases where underdosing is observed under feedback belong to either $\Gamma_1$ or $\Gamma_2$, i.e. correspond to invalidated models.

 The robustness properties of the proposed pulse-modulated controller are illustrated in Fig.~\ref{fig:alpha_gamma_color}.
 As expected, controlling models with very high or very low values of $\gamma$ with the same controller presents significant challenges.
 Low values of $\gamma$ lead to underdosing and high values of $\gamma$ result in overdosing.
 Combinations of low $\alpha$ and extreme values of $\gamma$ are especially difficult to deal with and always exhibit over- or underdosing under an impulsive feedback designed for the population mean values.
-Recall that the open-loop strategy fails to maintain clinical NMB interval \eqref{eq:clinical_boundaries} in two thirds of the modeled cases (i.e. 32 out of 48, see Tab.~\ref{tab:cases}).
+Recall that the open-loop strategy fails to maintain clinical NMB interval~\eqref{eq:clinical_boundaries} in two thirds of the modeled cases (i.e. 32 out of 48, see Tab.~\ref{tab:cases}).
+The introduction of impulsive feedback reduces the occurrence of underdosing both for models in $\Gamma_1$ and those in $\Gamma_2$, even though these models are judged infeasible.